run-llama/llama_index/docs/end_to_end_tutorials/one_click_observability.md

 ### HoneyHive

 HoneyHive allows users to trace the execution flow of any LLM pipeline.
-Users can then debug and analyze their traces using reliable open-source tools like [Perfetto](https://perfetto.dev/docs/), or customize feedback on specific trace events to create evaluation or fine-tuning datasets from production.
+Users can then debug and analyze their traces, or customize feedback on specific trace events to create evaluation or fine-tuning datasets from production.

 #### Usage Pattern